peymanshahmarimikaeeldarehsi/favorite-word/project-planning/development-strategy.md

 ## 4. Clear Word

+> Assigned to Burak

 As a user I want to be clear the saved word so I can start over

-- [ ] _Given there is **not** a saved word, when a user clicks the button they will be alerted that there was nothing to clear_
+- [x] _Given there is **not** a saved word, when a user clicks the button they will be alerted that there was nothing to clear_
-- [ ] _Given there is a saved word, when a user clicks the button they will be asked to confirm clearing the word_
+- [x] _Given there is a saved word, when a user clicks the button they will be asked to confirm clearing the word_

 ### HTML